Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     [14:36:30 INF] Done.
     ```

-    One last thing left to do is to manually lower the scale of created CosmosDB containers.
-This is not a
-    functional issue, but the default size of created containers will cost ~60$ per day.
-Check
-    [CosmosDB Scale](#cosmosdb-scale) to learn more and lower the cost.

 ### Granting Admin Consent

 To grant admin consent you have to be **admin** in the Azure account.
 Here are the steps to do this: